MTSSamsioe/sanitas/README.md

 # Sanitas Gym
 ---
 Welcome to Sanitas Gym's site, Sanitas is the latin word for health which is our main focus.
-We are a gym situated in the heart of one of stockholms islands Södermalm.
-On our site the you can choose a gym subscription of your choice with recurring payments.
+We are a gym situated in the heart of one of Stockholms islands Södermalm.
+On our site the you can choose or gym subscription with recurring payments.
 And even purchase and schedule personal trainer sessions of one hour each.
 Our subscriptions include all our facilities and classes.
 The purpose of this site is to bring dynamic e-commerce functionality to an otherwise static business location.
-To be abel to reach our customers and future customers with services and offers where evere they are is vital for a business today.
+To be abel to reach our customers and future customers with services and offers where evere they are is vital for any business today.
-We have made efforts in marketing such as paid ads and optimized our site for search engines to make it easy or new customers to find us.
+We have made efforts in marketing such as paid ads, newslletters and optimized our site for search engines to make it easy or new customers to find us.

 ---
 # Features